Connecting soft material structure to its nonlinear mechanical response.

-Our goal is to understand and leverage the behavior of non-linear materials capable of large deformation.
-These include soft solids such as elastomers and gels and extend to cellular solids such as foams, vertically aligned carbon nanotubes, and plant tissues.
-Through our approach of spanning length scales from the super-molecular (> 100 nm) to the macroscopic (cm-m), we will provide new insights into both biological tissues and their synthetic analogs through quantification of shape change and failure.
+The capacity for large deformations makes the study of soft solid mechanics a complex and seemingly never ending endeavor.
+Soft solids range from polymer networks like elastomers and gels to cellular solids such as foams, vertically aligned carbon nanotubes, and plant tissues to hierarchical composites like skin or other integument.
+Through our length scale spanning approach, from the super-molecular (> 100 nm) to the macroscopic (cm-m), we provide insight into both biological tissues and their synthetic analogs.

 Research Projects